Greginkansas/-openhab-openhab1wiki/One-Wire-Binding.md

 ### Switch Items
 * "invert" - the InvertModifier inverts the given Value to the opposite
+* "pushbutton=<ms>" - this option makes it possible to use a relay like a pushbutton.
+It is possible to do that with a rule and timer, but then you have no control of the real time a button is pushed on slow systems.

 ### Contact Items
 * "invert" - the InvertModifier inverts the given Value to the opposite